 SCI Link Score Justification

-Oystercatcher 7 Whilst an impact pathway exists by virtue of an indirect impact resulting from the potential loss of blue mussel, the use of triploid Pacific oyster minimises the likelihood of establishment in the wider environment.
+Oystercatcher 1 Whilst an impact pathway exists by virtue of an indirect impact resulting from the potential loss of blue mussel, the use of triploid Pacific oyster minimises the likelihood of establishment in the wider environment.

 Light-bellied Brent Goose 0

-Wigeon 0.
+Wigeon 0 No ovidence of an impact nathway

 Pintail 0 No evidence of an impact pathway.

 Ringed Plover 0